rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

     }
     ```

-## Development & housekeeping
+## Development and housekeeping

 ### Run the tests

-The tests live in the `tests/` directory and we're using [pytest] to write them.
-The entire
+Tests are located in the `tests/` directory.
+We use [pytest] for testing.
+The service is
-service is covered by both unit and integration tests.
-The integration tests are marked with
+covered by a fleet of unit and integration tests.
+Integration tests are marked with
-`pytest.mark.integration` markers.

-Unit tests can be run in isolation and don't have any extraneous dependencies.
-On the
-contrary, the integration tests make actual HTTP calls to the the pipeline service, so in
+`pytest.mark.integration` and they make actual HTTP calls to the pipeline service.
+So the
-order to run them, the server needs to be up.
+server needs to be running while executing them.
+On the contrary, unit tests have no
+dependency on the running server.

-Run the unit tests:
+Run unit tests:

 ```sh
 make test
 ```

-This will print:
+This will output something like:

 ```txt
 ---------- coverage: platform darwin, python 3.13.0-final-0 ----------